Sangkhalok ceramic ware

-Sangkhalok ceramic wares (สังคโลก) are ancient Thai traditional ceramic wear specifically derived from Sukhothai kingdom period.
+Sangkhalok ceramic wares (สังคโลก) are ancient Thai traditional ceramic ware specifically derived from Sukhothai kingdom period.
 Decorated with traditional motifs, and fired at 1,150-1,280 °C, made into pottery, jar, teapot, spoon, and ceramic doll.
 The technique of manufacturing and firing dates from the beginning of Sukhothai period (1238-1351) through the end of Ayutthaya kingdom (1351 – 1767) according to evidence of ancient kiln that appear around Si Satchanalai District in Phranakhon Sukhothai province, Thailand.

 History

 The determination of the age of Sangkhalok ware from evidence found from the Sangkhalok ware with a green ceramic ware of China in the Yuan Dynasty vessel that sank beneath the gulf of Thailand with the title Rang Kwian.
 Set its origin of the early 19th century and compare chinaware and pottery of Chinese Ming Dynasty found in the Philippines.
 The Sangkhalok ware set to last between 18th-19th centuries, the production of Sangkhalok ware from the Sukhothai period.
 But has been promoting the product and expanding mass production in the Ayutthaya kingdom period.
-Sangkhalok ware production declined since the 23th century.
+Sangkhalok ware production declined since the 17th century.
 The key reason is that the marketplace is changing need of Sangkhalok ware, the Chinese returned to manufacture porcelain blue – white, which became a popular trade and Ayutthaya can’t produce as to the demands of Westerners who have a political role in the region.